Truck wages: United States

-We'll take our leave and go.The subtext being that "some day" never comes, because without wages, the workers could not afford their passage back home.

 Relationship with company towns

 Truck systems often existed in tandem with company towns (communities owned by an employer for the purpose of housing workers), which usually contained company stores.
 However, a truck system is not a prerequisite for the existence of a company town or vice versa.

 Truck systems often persisted in long-settled, densely populated areas which hosted many employers and many merchants nominally in competition with one another.
 In such areas, their existence depended on the ability of employers to pay employees in scrip exchangeable at a company store.
 Such arrangements meant that potential nearby competitors were not typically in a position to accept the scrip at their stores (or at least not at a competitive exchange rate) since even if the company issuing the scrip was willing to accept it from non-employees, it would only accept it in exchange for goods at company-mandated prices.
 In this regard, employers' policies regarding the transferability of their scrip ranged from a willingness to accept it from anyone bearing it regardless of his or her relationship with the company (least restrictive) to refusing to accept scrip from anyone except the person it was paid to (most restrictive).
 The less restrictive the policy, the greater the potential workers paid in scrip could exchange it (likely at a discount) for goods and/or services the company store was unable (or unwilling) to provide, or for cash to obtain those goods and services.
 Indeed, one justification often given by employers for paying in scrip was that it supposedly prevented their workers from spending their earnings on "immoral" goods and services such as alcohol and prostitution.

 On the other hand, a company town in a remote area with both the ability to keep out any potential competition for company stores, and an ample supply of cash, might be able to exploit workers in a manner similar to that of a truck system without actually employing a truck system.
 If the company store is the only vendor to which employees in a remote location have reasonable access to obtain goods, then such a company is in a position to pay wages in cash while charging inflated prices (also in cash) at the company store.